-Our homeschooling journey has been quite the adventure but to make it work, we had to lay down a foundation.
+Our homeschooling journey has been quite the adventure and to make it work, we had to lay down a foundation.
 Tanner and Skye both wanted our 'private' school to have a name and they suggested using their first names.
-We took the first two letters of each to spell TASK and added a dash of creativity and our school became ...
+We took the first two letters of each to spell TASK, and with a dash of creativity, our school became ...
+Task Christian Learning Academy.

 TCLA became the acronym, we selected orange and purple for our school colors, and the Sparrow became our unofficial mascot.
 Why a sparrow?
 Because God watches over those little birds like a hawk, so there is no doubt in my mind that he is forever and always watching over all of us.
 We live in Texas and our state is renowned as one of the freest states to homeschool, and the only legal requirements to homeschool in Texas are:

 The instruction must be bona fide (i.e., not a sham).

 The curriculum must be in visual form (e.g., books, workbooks, video monitor).